Shan-Mei/shanmeis-notes/journalling/science.md

   <p>- Did science experiment on neutralisation and carbonisation.</p>
   <h4>T3W4L1 - 7/8</h4>
   <p>- Got a relief and did a worksheet on precipitates.</p>
+  <h4>T3W4L2 - 8/8</h4>
+  <p>- Another relief, and did more worksheets but this time on acids and bases and their properties.
+Urgh textbook work.</p>